RafaelCenzano/raspi-setup/README.md

 - Use the rasbian full desktop image for the operating system of the pi.
 - Boot with a monitor, keyboard, and mouse connected and go through the rasbian setup.
 - After rebooting, run `sudo apt-get update` then `sudo apt-get upgrade --fix-missing` to bring developer tools up to date.
+- Make sure when you run `python3 -V` the version is 3.6 or above.

 ## Configuration